juju-solutions/wiki-scalable/README.md

-# A simple Mediawiki bundle
+# A scalable Mediawiki bundle

 This bundle deploys a Mediawiki, with MariaDB.
 Unlike the the wiki-simple bundle, this one is designed for scalability out of the box by using memcached for mediawiki and putting the entire thing behind an haproxy.